See all blog posts

 It’s more fun than you think, and a part of adulting is finding grocery shopping therapeutic.
 For real though, the amount of money you could save from cooking at home instead of having a meal in a restaurant or a takeout is mind blowing.
 Elon Musk lived off a US$30 (£23.50) food budget for a month.
 He disclosed he spent his budget on making meals, averaging a dollar a day.
 Most importantly, he succeeded!
 A Big Mac costs $ 5.71 in the US and £3.39 in the UK.
 10 Big Macs would blow your budget.
 And we know 10 Big Macs will not last you a month.
 Need I say more?

-You can check out our £5 meal plan here.
+Don’t forget to check out our budget meal plan

 Tip 3: Goodbye Impulse Purchases